waydabber/BetterDisplay/README.md

 I am thankful for each of you who [contributed to the project](https://opencollective.com/betterdummy).
 Every little bit helps!
 If you find use in the app and did not contribute so far, please consider a donation so I can continue working on this app. :) Thank you!

-Financial contributors (as of 20/11/2021, list is updated periodically):
+Financial contributors (as of 20/11/2021, list is updated from time to time):

 <table align="center">
 <tr>